MicrosoftDocs/altspace-vr/altspace-vr/overview.md

 ## Microsoft Mesh

-AltspaceVR for Business will be [Microsoft Mesh-enabled](/mesh/).
-You will soon enjoy the 3D photorealistic presence and spatial multiplayer experiences.
-AltspaceVR will become a business VR platform for collaboration, corporate events, and employee engagement gatherings.

 [Microsoft Mesh](https://www.microsoft.com/mesh) enables presence and shared experiences from anywhere, on any device, and through mixed reality applications.
 Complete [the Microsoft Mesh Register Interest form](https://info.microsoft.com/CO-NOGEP-CNTNT-FY21-03Mar-02-Microsoft-Mesh-5890_01Registration-ForminBody.html) and check out our [Hololens Mesh preview app](/mesh/get-started) to keep up-to-date on this new product.

 ## See also